GKM sheaves and nonorientable surface group representations: Introduction

-If $H_T^*(X)$ is torsion free, then it is not hard to show (see Theorem \ref{ifqfor}) that $\bar{i^*}$ is injective, with cokernel supported in codimension at least two.
-The \textbf{Chang-Skjelbred Lemma} states that if $H_T^*(X)$ is a $\emph{free}$ $\C[\clie{t}]$-module, then $\bar{i^*}$ is an isomorphism.

-This hypothesis is sufficiently important to warrant it own name.
-A $T$-space $X$ is called \textbf{equivariantly formal} if $H_T^*(X)$ is a free $\C[\lie{t}]$-module.
-In this case there is an isomorphism of $\Z$-graded $\C[\lie{t}]$-modules, Many interesting examples of $T$-spaces are known to be equivariantly formal, including compact Hamiltonian $T$-manifolds and spaces whose ordinary cohomology lies only in even degrees.

-GKM theory translates the problem of computing the image of (\ref{gnpibnprgpabpfnvlakjsdnf}) into combinatorial algebra.
-Suppose that $X$ is a nonsingular projective $T$-equivariant variety for which $X_0$ is a finite set of points and $X_1$ is a finite union of rational curves linking pairs of points in $X_0$.
-The combinatorics the 1-skeleton $(X_1,X_0)$ is neatly described using a graph $\Gamma_X$, called the \emph{GKM-graph} of $X$.
-The vertices of $\Gamma_X$ correspond to points of $X_0$ and the edges of $\Gamma_X$ correspond to the irreducible components of $X_1$.
-The edges are labelled by the character $\alpha: T \rightarrow U(1)$ through which $T$ acts on the corresponding rational curve (this character is only determined up to sign).
-GKM theory provides a recipe for computing $H_T^*(X) = \ker(d_1^0)$ from this labelled graph, first described in \cite{gkm} (see also \cite{guillemin20011}).
+An important advantage of the Chang-Skjelbred Lemma over other methods of calculating equivariant cohomology (such as Morse theory) is that the isomorphism $H_T^*(X) \cong \ker(\delta)$ is an isomorphism of rings, not simply of graded vector spaces.
+It is thus desirable to have methods to calculate $\ker(\delta)$.

+A class of T-spaces called \emph{GKM manifolds}, introduced by Goresky-Kottwicz-MacPherson \cite{gkm} (see also \cite{guillemin20011}), are particularly amenable to this calculation.
+A GKM-manifold is a compact Hamiltonian $T$-manifold $X$ for which $X_0$ is a finite set, and $X_1$ is two dimensional.
+This forces $X_1$ to be a union of 2-spheres upon which $T$ acts by rotation through characters $\alpha: T \rightarrow U(1)$.
+These spheres intersect at the their fixed points or ``poles".
+The topology of $(X_1,X_0)$ is neatly encoded in a GKM-graph or moment graph; this is the finite graph with vertices corresponding to points in $X_0$, edges corresponding to spheres in $X_1$, and edges labelled by characters of $T$.
+The equivariant cohomology $H_T^*(X)$ can be calculated entirely in terms of this GKM-graph using linear algebra.

-One of the main results of the current paper is to generalize this GKM procedure to all \nice $T$-spaces $X$.
+In the current paper, we generalize this GKM procedure to all nice $T$-spaces $X$.
 In \S \ref{gkmhypergraphssec} we define a functor $ X \mapsto \Gamma_X$ from the category of \nice T-spaces to the category of \emph{GKM-hypergraphs}, so that $\Gamma_X$ encodes the combinatorics of the one-skeleton $(X_1,X_0)$.
-In \S \ref{gkmsheavessec} we define the notion of a \emph{GKM-sheaf} over a GKM-hypergraph, and associate to any \nice $T$-space $X$ a GKM-sheaf $\F_X$ over $\Gamma_X$ such that the algebra of global sections $H^0(\F_X)$ is naturally isomorphic to $\ker(d)$ from (\ref{getPS3}).
-If $H_T^*(X)$ is free, then
+In \S \ref{gkmsheavessec} we define the notion of a \emph{GKM-sheaf} over a GKM-hypergraph, and associate to any \nice $T$-space $X$ a GKM-sheaf $\F_X$ over $\Gamma_X$ such that the algebra of global sections $H^0(\F_X)$ is naturally isomorphic to $\ker(\delta)$ from (\ref{gnpibnprgpabpfnvlakjsdnf}).
+If $X$ is equivariantly formal, then

 by the Chang-Skjelbred Lemma.